microsoft/autogen/website/docs/Examples/Tune-Lexicographic-objectives.md

 ```python
 pip install "flaml>=1.1.0" thop torchvision torch
 ```
+This is a new feature that will be released in version 1.1.0 and is subject to change in the future version.
 ## Tuning accurate and efficient neural networks with lexicographic preference

 ### Data